 Why A Sick Body Needs So Much Vitamin C

-Copyright (C), 1994 and prior years, Dr. Robert F. Cathcart.
-Permission granted to distribute via the internet as long as material is distributed in its entirety and not modified.
+Copyright (C), 1994 and prior years by Dr. Robert F. Cathcart.
+Dr. Cathcart gave his permission "to distribute via the internet as long as material is distributed in its entirety and not modified."

 Keywords: vitamin C, ascorbate, acute induced scurvy, bowel tolerance, titrating to bowel tolerance, the ascorbate effect, free radical scavengers, reducing equivalents.